Kirill Sergeyev: Kito Jempere

 In 2020, Kirill Sergeyev recorded another solo album under the name Kito Jempere – Yet Another Kito Jempere Album.
 This work was the result of Sergeyev's collaboration with a number of Russian and foreign electronic musicians, including Jimi Tenor, Richard Ter – the Red Snapper drummer, Mujuice, Miriam Sekhon, the New Composers and some members of Kito Jempere Band.
 The eclectic album, which combines compositions in the style of rap, trip-hop, minimal techno, jazz and French chanson, was praised by the critics.
 For Cosmonautics Day 2020, the New Composers and Kito Jempere released a premiere video for one of the songs from the new album.
 The live premiere of this album was postponed several times due to the global coronavirus pandemic.
 As of December 2021, the premiere is scheduled to take place at the Present Perfect festival in the summer of 2022.

 Since the summer of 2020, the musician has been involved in the work of the Mancave band, which includes DJ Leonid Lipelis, guitarist Daniil Brod (also known for his participation in the Pompeya band), drummer Ruslan Gadzhimuradov and Grigory Nelyubin.
 The band presented their first album Berloga in August 2021 as part of the Jameson Yard x Strelka Bar pop-up project in Moscow.

 In October 2021, Sergeyev released the mini-album Middle-Aged Hipster Crisis.
 In this work the musician for the first time used his own voice to record musical compositions.

+In 2023, Kito Jempere announced his fourth studio album – Green Monster.
+The album resulted from Sergeyev’s cooperation with a range of musicians and sound engineers, including Tenor, Red Snapper drummer Rich Thair, Azari & III ex-vocalist Starving Yet Full, Lipelis, Curly Castro, SINDYSMAN, Urazov, Martin Iveson, and others.
+Green Monster was released on Dolby Atmos, stereo, vinyl, and cassette with accompanying visuals created in Midjourney.
+Combining hip-hop, jazz, and soundscapes, the collection received positive reviews and became the best album of the week according to Juno Daily.
+In April and June 2023, Kito Jempere released two music videos, Light Accent (for the album’s tracks Strong Accent and Light) and The Language of Love.

+In April 2023, Kito Jempere, in collaboration with Alexandre Garese, made an announcement regarding the establishment of a music and art foundation.The foundation is intended to serve as a facilitator, fostering connections among artists.
+The foundation's mission is poised to have a far-reaching impact on the artistic community, promoting innovation and artistic expression worldwide.